uTensor/utensor-helloworld/docs/blog.md

 Epoch 15, Loss: 0.06735269725322723, Accuracy: 97.87333679199219, Test Loss: 0.08755753189325333, Test Accuracy: 97.13999938964844
 ```
 ## Code Generation
-For uTensor to generate the C++ code, we need to provide a few argument to the export API:
+uTensor has a one-liner export API.
+A few arguments are required for it to generate C++ code:

 - `model`: a trained Keras model object
 - `representive_dataset`: a generate that samples from input datasets.
 It is used to estimate the appropriate quantization parameters for a model.
 Please refer to the [quantization section](#offline-quantization).
 - `model_name`: the export name of the model